lankydan/rust-web-with-rocket/rust-web-with-rocket.md

     env::var("ROCKET_PORT").expect("ROCKET_PORT must be set") }
 ```
 This contains similar components to the `PUT` function we just looked at.
 The main difference is the return type.
 The status code that should be returned from a successful `POST` request is `201 Created` rather than `200 Ok` which was used by the previous functions that we looked at.
-To return a different status code, the `Result` should contain `status::Created` instead of a JSON person.
+To return a different status code, the `Result` should contain `status::Created` instead of `Json&lt;Person&gt;` directly.
 This change is what makes it return a `201` status code.

-To create the `status::Created` struct, the created record along with the path to retrieve it (via a `GET` request).
-Passing in the path as a absolute string isn't ideal so I have retrieved the host and port number from the environment variables.
+To create the `status::Created` struct, the created record along with the path to retrieve it (via a `GET` request) must be passed into it's constructor.
+Passing in the path as an absolute string isn't ideal so I have retrieved the host and port number from the environment variables.
 This might not be the best way to get this to work...
 But I spent ages trying to figure out how to get them out of Rocket and gave up in the end.

 We should probably also look at Responders in Rocket and how they enrich the returned responses, but this post is already so long so I will instead refer you to the [Rocket documentation](https://rocket.rs/guide/responses/#rocket-responders) on the subject.